How to Care for Jade Plants

 About Jade Plants

 With their thick, woody stems and oval-shaped leaves, jade plants have a miniature, tree-like appearance that makes them very appealing for decorative houseplants.
-They live for a very long time, often passed down from generation to generation, and reach heights of three feet or more when grown indoors.
+They live for a very long time, often passed down from generation to generation, and reach heights of 3 feet or more when grown indoors.

 Jade plants adapt well to most homes’ warm, dry conditions.
 Keeping the plant watered during the growing season (spring, summer) and drier during the dormant season (fall, winter) is essential.
 However, even during the growing season, the soil should be allowed to dry out thoroughly between waterings, as jade is very susceptible to rot.